-- Frost the top and sides of the cake with a moderately thick layer of frosting (thicker than a crumb coat) to fully cover the cake layers.
-Smooth the frosting with a bench scraper.
+- Then add another layer of frosting around the cake and smooth the frosting with a bench scraper.
 This layer doesn't have to be perfect because we're about to pipe frosting carrots around the side of the cake!

 - Pipe vertical lines of orange frosting on the sides of the cake to look like carrots.

-- Pipe green frosting swirls around the top perimeter of the cake to look like carrot tops, then enjoy!
+- Pipe green frosting swirls around the top edge of the cake to look like carrot tops, then enjoy!